MihailJP/sfdsort/README.md

 - `-w`, `--drop-wininfo`: Drops WinInfo
 - `--drop-hint-flag`: Drops Flag `H` from all glyphs
 - `--drop-open-flag`: Drops Flag `O` from all glyphs
+- `--deselect-all`: Deselect all points and references in all glyphs